ye-kyaw-thu/myPOS/corpus-ver-3.0/README.md

   - "ဘက်ပတစ်ကျောင်း" means "Baptist church" in English.
 It is a Myanmar compound word formed by combination of "ဘက်ပတစ်" (Baptist) and "ကျောင်း" (church or school).
 ### Statistics of POS Distribution

+The following graph shows the POS tag distribution of myPOS (version 3.0).

 <p align="center">
 <img src="https://github.com/ye-kyaw-thu/myPOS/blob/master/corpus-ver-3.0/etc/POS-tag-distribution-of-myPOS-ver3.png" alt="drawing" width="800"/>
 </p>